Degrees and Certifications:

 ASHA Certificate of Clinical Competence MSHA 2017 Outstanding School Clinician The University of South Alabama, Master of Science,Speech-Language Pathology The University of Southern Mississippi, Bachelor of Arts, Speech-Language Pathology Minor, Education of the Deaf

 Welcome to Speech

-I am currently the Speech/Language Pathologist for Biloxi Junior High, High School and North Bay Elementary.
-This is my 16th year working in the school system.
-I have been with Biloxi Public Schools for 6 years.
+I am currently the Speech/Language Pathologist for Biloxi Junior High.
+I also travel to the High School and North Bay Elementary to provide speech services.
+This is my 17th year working in the school system.
+I have been with Biloxi Public Schools for 7 years.
 I received my Bachelor’s Degree from the University of Southern Mississippi and my Master’s Degree from the University of South Alabama.
 I work with students to help them progress in their goals and increase communication skills in the classroom among their teachers and peers.
-I am mother of 4 wonderful children and have been married to my husband of 16 years.
-We are natives of Biloxi.
-We also have two dogs and a cat we call family.
+I am the mother of 4 wonderful children and have been married to my husband of 17 years.
+We are lifelong natives of Biloxi.
+We also have two dogs, a cat, and 2 guinea pigs we call family.
 I enjoy working with all of my students and want to wish them all an amazing school year.